OpenDFM/HeadsUp/README.md

-# AttentionAssemble
+# Heads up!
+Large Language Models Can Perform Tasks Without Your Instruction via Selective Attention Head Masking
-[ICML 2025, under reviewing] Codes for the paper.
+[ICML 2025] Codes for the paper.

-We provide our rough project files here.
-When the paper becomes public, we will tidy up the files!

-**For reviewers:** Please refer to [rebuttal.pdf](rebuttal.pdf).
+We are on our way to clearing and organizing the files.
+Hold on for a while :)